bruceravel/demeter/documentation/Artemis/extended/dopants.rst

        -2.07514    3.32886    2.07514  2    S1_4             4.43776

-In this case, I changed 3 of the 12 nearest iron neighbors into moly...reasonable if I have about 25 percent doping.
+In this case, I changed 3 of the 12 nearest iron neighbors into molybdenum ... reasonable if I have about 25 percent doping.

 If you are doing a :demeter:`feff` calculation for the molybdenum *edge*, then also change the very first iron to molybdenum, and change